DenninJulian/Cyber-Security-Project/Analyzing Network Traffic and Intrusions on Linux.md

-# Project: Analyzing Network Traffic and Intrusions on Linux
+# Analyzing Network Traffic and Intrusions on Linux

 ## Introduction
 Network traffic analysis is a crucial aspect of forensic investigations, providing insights into potential intrusions and malicious activities.
 This project will guide you through the process of capturing, analyzing, and interpreting network traffic on a Linux system.
 You will learn how to use various tools and techniques to detect and analyze network intrusions.